ttpham0111/cmpe202-batman/SIMPLICITY.md

 ### Week #5
 * We defined broader backlog items and divided them into simple subtasks.
 This will improve the development speed.
 * Each team member came up with their completed subtasks and we merged those tasks to complete a broader backlog item by sitting together.

+### Week #6
+* The class diagram created this week helped in defining simple modules of the application.
+This helped in collaborative development.
+Each team member were assigned different modules which helped in faster development.